Pain Service

 Explain Pain

 This workshop offers an introduction to understanding pain, the typical responses to pain in our mind and body, and suggests different resources to help support you with pain management.
 The workshop is currently in an online format that contains a presentation from staff, and also includes time for questions and answers at the end.
-We plan to offer face-to-face workshops in the future for anyone who is unable to attend online.

 Introduction to Mindfulness for Pain using Acceptance and Commitment Therapy (IMPACT)